56 Dean Street

 - Emergency Contraception

 - Emergency Appointments (see below)

 Our emergency appointments go very quickly.
 These are reserved for people with urgent problems (eg genital blisters, penile discharge or a partner has told you that they have gonorrhoea, chlamydia, syphilis or LGV).
 If you hope to be seen, we will be most likely to be able help you, if you arrive when the clinic first opens.

 Public Health England recommend that gay men should test every three months if they regularly have unprotected sex with new partners.
 If not, they should HIV test at least once a year.
 People who find out early that they have HIV live longer healthier lives than those who test late.
-That’s why we can offer you a free walk in rapid HIV test throughout our opening hours at Dean Street Express or during your appointment at 56 Dean Street.
+That’s why we can offer you a free rapid HIV test throughout our opening hours at Dean Street Express and 56 Dean Street.
 We have tests that give HIV results in 60 seconds.